alzwded/JakMuse/README.md

   LFOPhase 20
   Glide 800
 # end parameters
-}
+/
 # notes
 1C4 7D4 ;
 ```

 The `Fill` parameter specifies the fill parameter for the PWM wave.
+A fill of `128` means you have an actual square wave.

-The `NPS` (Notes per second) parameter specifies how many 1-length notes will be played per second.
+The `NPS` (Notes per second) parameter specifies how many 1-length notes will be played per second. *E.g.* a `1C4` at `NPS 3` will play a single `C4` for a 3rd of a second.

 The `MaxVol` controls the master volume of the channel. `A`, `D`, `S`, `R` configure the ADSR envelope.
+A volume of `MaxVol 255` will result in the maximum amplitude supported by your sound card.
+If you're using multiple channels, you should scale down the `MaxVol` parameter to avoid distortion.
+The mixing algorithm tries to prevent clipping, but it still introduces distortion when mixing signals which are too loud.
+If you want to rely on this distortion, feel free to keep `MaxVol` at high values.

+The `S` parameter represents the percentage to which to stabilise the volume of the note after the decay phase. `255` means 100% of `MaxVol`, `128` means ~50%, etc.

 `Filter` is the frequency of a low pass filter applied over the signal.
+The maximum frequency is `65534` for arbitrary reasons.
+The actual frequency is `+1`d, again for arbitrary reasons.
+The filter is applied individually to each channel, and not to the mixed output.

 The `LFO*` parameters control the LFO-based amplitude modulation for each channel.
 The LFO is a sine.